istio/istio.io/content/en/docs/ambient/install/multicluster/_index.md

 #### Service Visibility and Scoping
 - **Service scope configurations are not read from across clusters**
   - Only the local cluster's service scope configuration is used as the source of truth
-  - Remote cluster service scopes are ignored, which can lead to unexpected traffic behavior
+  - Remote cluster service scopes are not respected, which can lead to unexpected traffic behavior
   - Cross-cluster service discovery may not respect intended service boundaries

 #### Gateway Limitations